seanox/virtual-environment/README.md

 <img src="assets/usage.gif"/>

 # Example Workspace (Ready-to-Use Template)
-A complete, ready-to-use workspace is provided as a template.
-It contains a fully configured development setup with tools for AWS, Kubernetes, Terraform, Java, Python, Node.js, a customized Eclipse installation, a PostgreSQL database including pgvector, and additional utilities.
+A ready-to-use workspace is provided as a template.
+It contains a configured development setup with tools for AWS, Kubernetes, Terraform, Java, Python, Node.js, a customized Eclipse installation, a PostgreSQL database including pgvector, and additional utilities.

 ## Download (approx. 5 GB, last update 2026-07-10)
 - https://seanox.com/storage/workspace-3.7.0.7z

 ### Starting the workspace
 1. Extract the archive.
-2. Creates shortcuts for the workspace on drive B:.
+2. Create shortcuts for the workspace on drive B:.
    ```text
    workspace.exe B: shortcuts
    ```